Lifestyle

 Cumming

-• COST OF LIVING FOR RETIREES: 7% below the national average
+COST OF LIVING FOR RETIREES: 3.1% above the national average

-Easy access to Lake Lanier makes Cumming’s county, Forsyth, the best county to live in Georgia for outdoor enthusiasts.
-The city’s rich history and shopping, dining, and healthcare also make it a charming retirement option for those who prefer smaller towns.
+Situated just 39 miles to the northeast of Atlanta, Cumming’s easy access to Lake Lanier makes it one of the best towns to live in Georgia for outdoor enthusiasts.
+The city’s rich history and shopping, dining, and healthcare also make it a charming retirement option for those who prefer smaller towns without being too far away from a big city.

 Augusta